 When it comes to positive emotions, there is none more powerful than love.
 When we experience love, we feel connection and elation.

 One of our three core values at Benify is Show Love.
 Allow yourself to be seen and let others be seen.
-At work, let your colleagues know how much you appreciate them.
+Let your colleagues know how much you appreciate them.
 Show respect, show care, show love.
 Showing love is the best way to build a workplace culture of caring, trust, and unity.

 So, which of these positive emotions have you experienced in the workplace recently, and how have they increased your engagement and wellbeing?
 Want to learn more about employee wellbeing?
 Download our Employee Happiness Index!